MartinMichaux/Project-Assignment-2-SE/README.md

 Francois Wolters,
 Aaron Schapira.

-In this Github repository, you can find our Uml graph and our code for the project, that allow syou to get a SVG image to import to your Java.Swing frame.
+In this Github repository, you can find our UML graph and our code for this project that allows you to get a SVG image to import to your Java.Swing frame.